-- Castell De Xative Restaurant – outstanding Valencia style paella, located in a quite neighborhood.
-Be sure to eat all the crusty bites off the bottom of the pan.
+- Castell De Xative Restaurant – outstanding Valencia-style paella, located in a quiet neighborhood.
+Be sure to eat all the crusty bits off the bottom of the pan.

 - Goliard – is located in the Gracia neighborhood, and we had an outstanding lunch there.
 They offer a fixed price lunch menu for about 20 euros including a glass of wine per person.
 I am a picky scallop eater, and these were cooked to perfection.
 Outstanding service.

-- Cal Pep – was our first meal in Barcelona, and consisted of many tapa styled dishes featuring the freshest seafood.
-They basically seat you, ask if you want wine, and if there is anything you do not like.
+- Cal Pep – was our first meal in Barcelona, and consisted of many tapa style dishes featuring the freshest seafood.
+They basically seat you, ask if you want wine and if there is anything you do not like.
 Then they feed you generously with what is fresh and available that day.
 Great spot for a long leisurely lunch.

 Though our trip was short, we loved the passion as well as pride that was felt throughout Barcelona.
 A city that was rich in history as well as culture.
 Don’t worry Barcelona, we will be back as we feel we only tasted a small part of you, and there is so much more to enjoy.
 Until then …..

 If you enjoyed this post on Barcelona, please check out our other photos from the trip.
 We hope you enjoyed this journey with us.